 Cerebral Palsy: A Guide | Ohio Cerebral Palsy Attorneys

-Serving Cincinnati, Cleveland, Akron, Canton, Youngstown, Toledo, Sandusky, Bowling Green, Parma and Lorain, and all other Ohio Cities
+Serving Columbus, Cincinnati, Cleveland, and all other Ohio cities

-At Reiter & Walsh ABC Law Centers, we understand that finding resources for cerebral palsy can be difficult.
-We aim to help parents find resources and information to help make sure their child is cared for and has the resources they need – no matter what.
-One of the hardest things to do is knowing where to start, so we’ve compiled a shortlist of key resources that parents of children with cerebral palsy may find useful when it comes to the search for resources.
+At ABC Law Centers (Reiter & Walsh, P.C.), we understand that finding resources for children with cerebral palsy can be difficult.
+We aim to help parents find the information and support they need to make sure their child is cared for, no matter what.
+One of the hardest things to do is knowing where to start, so we’ve compiled a shortlist of key resources that parents of children with cerebral palsy may find useful.

 What is cerebral palsy?

-Cerebral palsy is a diagnosis with varying levels of severity.
-At its core, the diagnosis means that a person has an injury that impacts their muscles and movement.
-By itself, a cerebral palsy diagnosis does not mean that a person has a cognitive impairment, but intellectual and developmental disabilities (I/DD) are often concurrent diagnoses with cerebral palsy, which means that the two diagnoses often occur together.
-While in some cases, cerebral palsy is not associated with medical malpractice, in many cases, there can be a link between the care that mothers received during pregnancy, labor and delivery and cerebral palsy.
+Cerebral palsy is a condition with varying levels of severity.
+At its core, a diagnosis of cerebral palsy means that a person has a brain injury or abnormality that impacts their muscles and movement.
+By itself, a cerebral palsy diagnosis does not mean that a person has a cognitive impairment, but intellectual and developmental disabilities (I/DD) do often co-occur with cerebral palsy.
+While cerebral palsy is not always associated with medical malpractice, it can often be linked to inadequate care during the mother’s pregnancy, labor, and delivery.

 What causes cerebral palsy?